akinwilson/kmlflow/README.md

 ## Overview

-kmlflow is a experiment tracking, hyperparameter optimisation and model registry framework that allows end users to locally deploy a [Kubeflow](https://www.kubeflow.org/) component, [Katib](https://www.kubeflow.org/docs/components/katib/overview/) the [hyperparameter optimisation](https://en.wikipedia.org/wiki/Hyperparameter_optimization) and experiment tracking framework combined with [MLFlow](https://mlflow.org/), used as a model registry in this use case and [MinIO](https://min.io/) used as the object store for the MLFlow server.
-The tools used to achieve these backend services are [Docker](https://www.docker.com/), [Minikube](https://minikube.sigs.k8s.io/docs/) and [Kubectl](https://kubernetes.io/docs/reference/kubectl/).
-This repository demonstrates how to use this experiment tracking, hyperparameter optimisation and model registry framework in python code to allow for fitting and inference of models in a streamlined fashion.
+kmlflow is a experiment tracking, hyperparameter optimisation and model registry framework that allows end users to deploy a [Katib](https://www.kubeflow.org/docs/components/katib/overview/); the [hyperparameter optimisation](https://en.wikipedia.org/wiki/Hyperparameter_optimization) and experiment tracking framework, [MLFlow](https://mlflow.org/) used as a model registry, artifact store and tracking tool complemented by [MinIO](https://min.io/) used as the object store for the MLFlow server.
+In addition to these services, [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) and [Seldon Core](https://docs.seldon.io/projects/seldon-core/en/latest/index.html) are deployed to allow for a GitOps orientated model deployment workflow and extensive serving strategy options via each component respectively.
+To monitor models deployed to the cluster serving requests, [Grafana](https://grafana.com/) and [Prometheus](https://prometheus.io/docs/introduction/overview/) are deployed, where Seldon Core naturally integrates with Prometheus and Grafana allows for insight into the serving endpoints hosted through Seldon Core via Prometheus through default and custom model monitoring-specific dashboards.
+A [cluster-wide dashboard](https://github.com/kubernetes/dashboard) is to deployed to provide real-time observability over the entire system.

+The tools used to achieve the deployment of these services as a unified platform are [Docker](https://www.docker.com/), [Minikube](https://minikube.sigs.k8s.io/docs/) and [Kubectl](https://kubernetes.io/docs/reference/kubectl/).

+In addition to the infrastructure and application deployment, the `/examples` folder demonstrates how to use clients for MLFlow and Katib in order to make use of these services.

 ## Installation

 Clone the repository and to ensure you have all the required CLI tools, run:
 ```bash